MyTB444/2D-Platformer-Final-Year-Project/diary.md

 This weekend, I have added a time tracker to count as the player score.
 I am spending most of my time working on my report and getting ready for the presentation.
 -03/12/2024
 Added arrows to indicate where the player should go.
 Jack starting point is also changed.
 We also now have an ending box for jack.
+-04/12/2024
+I am making small adjustmens to my code.
+I am focused on the presentation and the report.